 Teens begin Mississippi-to-Memphis march in honor of King

-DUNDEE, Miss. – A group of teenagers has launched a 50-mile (80-kilometer) walk from Mississippi to Memphis, Tennessee, as a tribute to slain civil rights leader Martin Luther King Jr. on the 50th anniversary of his assassination.
+DUNDEE, Miss. – A group of teenagers has launched a 50-mile (80-kilometer) walk from northern Mississippi to Memphis, Tennessee, as a tribute to slain civil rights leader Martin Luther King Jr. on the 50th anniversary of his assassination.

-Six middle school, high school and college students, and their two adult mentors, began their march to Memphis on Saturday in Dundee, Mississippi.
-They plan to meet with friends and family at the Mississippi-Tennessee state line Tuesday and will attend events commemorating King's death Wednesday.
+Six middle school, high school and college students, along with two adult mentors, began their march Saturday in Dundee, Mississippi.
+They plan to meet friends and family at the Mississippi-Tennessee state line Tuesday and will attend events commemorating King's death Wednesday.

 King was fatally shot at a Memphis hotel on April 4, 1968.

-The teens say they're taking part in the journey to learn about civil rights and racial justice.
+The teens say they're making the journey to learn about civil rights and racial justice.

 The group wore aqua T-shirts and hydration backpacks as they started the first leg of their march along Highway 61 in the Mississippi Delta.